rnikhil275/rnikhil275.github.io/_posts/normal/2016-05-03-sailor-lua-elasticsearch-admincenter.md

 ---
 layout: post
-title: Sailor - Lua Framework
+title: Lablua - Sailor Framework
 comments: True
 ---
 I will be working with Lablua as part of Google Summer of Code, 2016.
 I shall be extending the Sailor framework by adding an centralized configuration editor and adding integrations to facilitate Elasticsearch indexes to be stored as Sailor Models.
 Sailor is a Web Framework.